bogaudio/BogaudioModules/README.md

 As with MIX4 and MIX8, a right-click on a mute button will solo that channel (pass that channel through while muting all others).
 Right or left click clears this.

+If context menu option "Latching CV triggers" is enabled, triggers on the CV inputs toggle muting on and off.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, where each of the 8 channels may be independently polyphonic, as defined by the cable at the channel's input.

 #### PAN